 Our diversity and inclusion framework sets out our priorities:

-Our human rights policy summarises our approach to identifying and upholding the human rights of our people, clients and customers, community and those impacted by our suppliers, partners and the companies we invest in.
+Our human rights statement summarises our approach to identifying and upholding the human rights of our people, clients and customers, community and those impacted by our suppliers, partners and the companies we invest in.

 Our modern slavery statement outlines our approach to tackling human trafficking, forced labour, bonded labour and child slavery.

-Copyright © abrdn plc 2021.
+Copyright © abrdn plc 2023.
 All rights reserved.

 abrdn plc is registered in Scotland (SC286832) at 1 George Street, Edinburgh, EH2 2LL